BOSA (2025-)

 Boorloo (Perth, Western Australia)

-MADE TO ORDER RANGE:
+MADE TO ORDER RANGE: (2017-current)

-“SCRAP” PROJECT:
+“SCRAP” PROJECT: (2019-current)

-All off-cuts from the made-to-order range are retained and reconstructed into unique “Scrap” items, which explore asymmetry, reversibility, and a reimagining of conventional silhouettes.
+Off-cuts from the made-to-order range are retained and reconstructed into unique “Scrap” items, which explore asymmetry, reversibility, and a reimagining of conventional silhouettes.

 Selected works: